Poor National Railways? Thousands suffer as PNR cancels 713 trips in only 2 months

 A scan of the PNR’s official Facebook account showed comments from disgruntled passengers.

 April Reyes-Alcantara said: “Nag celebrate pa, eh ilang buwan nang canceled ilang trips.”
-(They even held a celebration, when in fact there have been canceled trip for how many months now.)
+(They even celebrated when, in fact, there have been canceled trips for how many months now.)

 Heart Yenyuan also posted: “Canceled naman kaasar namasahe pa papuntang station nyo, pagdating ko doon cancelled pa doble pamasahe tuloy."
 (Canceled trip.
 I paid fare to get to the station, only to find out the trip is canceled.
 I ended up paying twice.)